Jason Teh: Early life

 Teh was born in Penang, Malaysia on 25 August 2000.
 He started playing badminton when he was four and moved to Singapore to study when he was 11.
+He was studying at Montfort Junior School and went on to study at Bowen Secondary School.
 Teh eventually enrolled in the Singapore Sports School and joined the Singapore badminton national team at 17.

 Career

-Teh won the bronze medal as he was in the Men's team at the 2019 Southeast Asian Games, where Singapore finished bronze medalists.
+Teh won the bronze medal as he was in the men's team at the 2019 SEA Games, where Singapore finished as semi-finalists.

 In 2021, he achieved two runner-up positions at the Polish International and the Bahrain International.
 He was also a semifinalist at the Czech Open.

 In February 2022, he and his team were semifinalists at the Badminton Asia Team Championships.

 In early May 2022, Jason played as the 2nd men singles for the Singaporean Squad at the Thomas Cup.
 In the first group match against Indonesia, Teh lost to Jonatan Christie in straight games, 19–21, 13–21.
 Singapore eventually lost 1–4 overall.

 The next day, during Singapore's group match against South Korea, Teh was playing against Jeon Hyeok-jin.
 When Teh was 14–7 up in the first set, he slipped and injured his right foot, which required immediate treatment.
 Teh got up and started to play again, winning the first set 21–14.
 During the 2nd set, at 1–3 down, Teh twisted his right foot, adding a 2nd injury to his right leg.
 Teh eventually lost the 2nd and 3rd sets, thus losing the match 21–14, 13–21, 14–21.
 Singapore narrowly lost 2–3 overall in the group match, which meant that Singapore did not advance to the group stage.

 Two days later, in the final group match against Thailand, Jason played against Adulrach Namkul.
 He lost in rubber games, 21–23, 21–14, 17–21.
 Singapore ended its 3rd Thomas Cup campaign by losing 2–3 to Thailand.

-1 week later, Teh was in the Men's team and the Men's singles event at the 2021 Southeast Asian Games, entering the semifinals of the men's team In the Individual event, he got into the semifinals by beating Chico Aura Dwi Wardoyo of Indonesia.
+A week later, Teh was in the men's team and the men's singles event at the 2021 SEA Games, entering the semifinals of the men's team In the Individual event, he got into the semifinals by beating Chico Aura Dwi Wardoyo of Indonesia.
 He then lost to Thailand's Kunlavut Vitidsarn in the semifinals, in straight games, 11–21, 12–21, thus ending up with the joint bronze medal.

 At the 2022 Commonwealth Games, Teh won the bronze medal in the mixed team event as the Singaporean team finished as bronze medalists at the event after defeating England 3–0.